OcteraIS/LLM-Endpoints/README.md

 ### Making requests

-There are 4 main methods implemented.
+There are 4 main methods implemented and all calls default to ```gpt-3.5-turbo```.
 The answer comes in one chunk, but if you want to have it streamed (just like how it works on the website), you can.
 However, this feature is not fully tested and can lead to interesting results.

 #### No-memory requests